Fitbit Gets FDA Approval for AFib Detection Algorithm, Apple Might Soon Have a Worthy Rival

 Google-owned Fitbit is one of several competitors offering fitness-tracking features.
 In 2020, Fitbit managed to get the FDA nod for its smartwatch ECG app.
 Now, the company has announced that it also got FDA approval for its algorithm that will detect atrial fibrillation (AFib).
 The Apple Watch Watch had that feature as early as 2018.

-Fitbit’s PPG Algorithm and How Does It Works
+Fitbit’s PPG Algorithm and How Does It Work

 According to Fitbit, its new PPG algorithm can assess heart rhythm passively in the background.
 It will send a notification when the heart rhythm shows any sign that suggests atrial fibrillation.
 The algorithm will send the notification through Fitbit’s Irregular Heart Rhythm Notification feature.